Karthik-1221/DMVC-Framework-Notes/README.md

 ## Core Concepts

-The MVC structure separates the application into models for data, views for presentation, and controllers for request handling, which improves clarity and maintainability.[2]
-DMVCFramework also supports server-side views and JSON serialization, so the same project can expose APIs and render responses in different formats.[2]
+DMVCFramework follows the MVC pattern, where models handle data, views handle presentation, and controllers handle requests.[2]
+This separation makes the application easier to test, extend, and maintain.[2]

 ### Models

-Models represent application data and business rules.
-In DMVCFramework, models are often plain Delphi classes or MVCActiveRecord entities for database-backed records.[2]
+Models represent data and business rules.
+In DMVCFramework, models may be plain Delphi classes or database entities based on MVCActiveRecord.[2]

 ```pascal
 type